One on One: Napheesa Collier x Sylvia Fowles

-One-On-One is a series bringing you unscripted conversations between Nike elite athletes.
+One On One is a series bringing you unscripted conversations between Nike's elite athletes.

-Recently, they had an opportunity to showcase their connection on and off the court on a much larger stage, as members of Team USA at the Summer Games.
-Here, just before the beginning of the Summer Games and some truly staggering achievements for both players, they spoke about the state of women's basketball as a whole and what it meant to them to be representing their country together.
+Recently, they had an opportunity to showcase their connection on and off the court on a much larger stage, as members of Team USA at the Olympics.
+Here, just before the beginning of the Olympics and some truly staggering achievements for both players, they spoke about the state of women’s basketball as a whole and what it meant to them to be representing their country together.

-What's your first memory of practising or playing together, presumably after Napheesa was drafted by the Lynx in 2019?
+What’s your first memory of practicing or playing together, presumably after Napheesa was drafted by the Lynx in 2019?

-NC: Honestly, I don't remember the first training session, just because it was such a blur.
-It felt like everything was happening at 100 miles per hour, going from the Final Four, to getting drafted, to arriving in Minnesota—and two weeks later, I have a game.
+NC: Honestly, I don’t remember the first practice just because it was such a blur.
+It felt like everything was happening at 100 miles per hour, going from the Final Four, to getting drafted, to arriving in Minnesota — and two weeks later, I have a game.

 SF: Napheesa thought she was doing such a bad job at camp that she was going to get cut.
 I was like, “What?!”

 NC: I thought I was not going to play.

 SF: [Napheesa was like,] “I’m never going to make the team.”
 I was like, “What are you talking about?”
 I was like, “You’re doing good.”
 [Napheesa said,] “I’m not doing enough.”
 So that’s how you know Napheesa was going to be a great player, because what she was doing at camp was really good, and she didn’t even have the confidence enough to feel that she was going to make the team.
 That’s crazy.